 What to look for when hiring a WordPress developer?

-If so, the rules of the game are slightly different than when hiring for a full-time day job.
-I’ll now present some tips based on my experience.
+If so, the rules of the game are slightly different than hunting candidate(s) for a full-time day job.
+These are some tips based on my experience.

+#1.
 Check the portfolio

 I usually don’t consider this a significant problem, but folks like this don’t have any idea of WordPress or PHP development and end up ruining the project.
-They either run away with the money or deliver a sub-par plugin/theme that just plain sucks.
+They either run away with the money or deliver a sub-par plugin/theme that just sucks.

-Up next, we look for some survival strategies for the business owner when it comes to the jungle of freelancing.
+Next, we look for some survival strategies for the business owner when it comes to the jungle of freelancing.

+#2.
 Cross-question the portfolio

-But don’t indicate that just yet — you want to spring the questionnaire upon them as a surprise in the next call or meeting!
+But don’t be so obvious — you want to spring the questionnaire as a surprise in the next call or meeting!
 If they seem hesitant or talk in circles, you know it’s time to look somewhere else to hire your perfect WordPress developer.

 Although the exact questions depend on the project, here are a few I can suggest:

 - Do you follow the WordPress code guidelines?
 Why and why not?
 (It’s not a major concern even if the developer doesn’t follow them; that style of coding takes too much time.
-But it’s important to judge whether the developer has even heard of the WordPress coding standards.)
+But it’s essential to judge whether the developer has even heard of the WordPress coding standards.)

 - How much time did it take you to build this plugin?
 Can you walk me through the process?